UMD-Digital/umd_terp_base/modules/umd_terp_content_types/README.md

 - Title
 - Body: The main body text.
-- Hero Image: The main image asscociated with the article.
+- Hero Image: The main image associated with the article.
 - Hide Sidebar: Option to hide sidebar so that the page can act more like a full width landing page.
 - Sections: Optional kitchen sink widgets.
 - Metatags: You may use these fields to fine tune metatags, if desired.